-Advanced Air Quality Systems have the proven capability to outperform low-sulfur fuel alternatives such as MGO in terms of, providing overall cleaner air emissions in a way that is safe and effective for ocean environments.
-Results of extensive testing show that ships using Advanced Air Quality Systems produce emissions lower in sulfur and about the same particulate matter (PM) than those running on low-sulfur MGO, a distilled fuel that is considered the benchmark for the IMO 2020 0.50% sulfur cap restriction.
+Advanced Air Quality Systems have the proven capability to outperform low-sulfur fuel alternatives such as MGO, providing overall cleaner air emissions in a way that is safe and effective for ocean environments.
+Results of extensive testing show that ships using Advanced Air Quality Systems produce emissions lower in sulfur and particulate matter (PM) than those running on low-sulfur MGO, a fuel consisting exclusively of distillates that is considered the benchmark for the IMO 2020 0.50 percent sulfur cap restriction.

-In keeping with even the highest international standards, Advanced Air Quality Systems remove 99% of sulfur and 60-90% of PM from engine emissions, including elemental and organic carbon.
-It also reduces nitrogen oxides by at least 5%.
+In keeping with even the highest international standards, Advanced Air Quality Systems remove 99 percent of sulfur and 60 to 90 percent of PM from engine emissions, including elemental and organic carbon.
+It also reduces nitrogen oxides by 10 percent.
 Research shows scrubbers like Advanced Air Quality Systems are especially effective in capturing small-size PM (10 and 2.5 microns and ultrafine), while removing most of the soot from airborne distribution, including black carbon.

-Because HFO requires less refining than highly-refined MGO, this also means less greenhouse gas is created during production.
-And HFO has a lower combustion temperature than MGO, resulting in less nitrous oxides (NOx) production at sea.
+Because marine diesel engines were factory-configured for HFO, they are less efficient on MGO, leading to more CO2 released per unit kW power generated.
+HFO requires less refining than highly-refined MGO, which also means less greenhouse gas created during production.
+And, HFO has a lower combustion temperature than MGO, resulting in less nitrous oxides (NOx) production at sea.

-An independent, two-year scientific study of Advanced Air Quality Systems wash-water samples concluded that Carnival Corporation ships operating with Advanced Air Quality Systems consistently meet or even outperform the industry benchmark established by the IMO, and the wash water from these systems is also well below the limits set by major national and international water quality and land-based water discharge standards, even when compared to criteria like drinking water.
+An independent, two-year scientific study of Advanced Air Quality Systems wash-water samples concluded that Carnival Corporation ships operating with Advanced Air Quality Systems consistently meet or even outperform the industry benchmarks established by organizations such as the IMO, European Union (EU) and the U.S. Environmental Protection Agency (EPA).
+The wash water from these systems is also well below the limits set by several major national and international water quality and land-based water discharge standards, even when compared to criteria like drinking water.

-The study’s third-party evaluation of wash-water samples was conducted by DNV GL, one of the world’s leading classification societies and a recognized advisor to the maritime industry.
-After completing its analysis of laboratory tests of wash water samples, DNV GL concluded that the Advanced Air Quality Systems wash-water samples – known in the industry as exhaust gas cleaning systems (EGCS) or “scrubbers” – were below applicable limits set by several major national and international water quality and land-based water discharge standards, providing further proof of the quality of the wash water, even when compared to parameters like drinking water.
+The study’s third-party results were conducted by DNV GL, one of the world’s leading classification societies and a recognized advisor to the maritime industry.
+After completing its analysis of laboratory tests of wash water samples, DNV GL concluded that the Advanced Air Quality Systems wash-water samples – known in the industry as exhaust gas cleaning systems (EGCS) or “scrubbers” – were below applicable limits set by several major national and international water quality and land-based water discharge standards to provide further proof of the quality and safety of the wash water, even when compared to ultra-strict parameters like drinking water.

 Focused specifically on analyzing the composition and quality of Advanced Air Quality Systems wash water, the two-year study included 281 wash-water samples from 53 Advanced Air Quality System-equipped Carnival Corporation ships, creating the largest wash-water data set in the marine industry.

-The samples were analyzed for 54 parameters by a global group of independent laboratories (SGS) accredited by the International Organization for Standardization (ISO), all using standardized EPA methods.
+The samples were analyzed for 54 parameters by independent laboratories accredited by the International Organization for Standardization (ISO), using all standardized EPA methods.
 Following the lab phase, DNV GL reviewed the laboratory test data, comparing the results to major point source discharge limits and water quality standards.

-Additionally, the report compared the samples to selected national and international water quality benchmark standards, including the German Waste Water Ordinance, the EU Industrial Emissions Directive and Surface Water Standards of the EU Water Framework Directive, and the World Health Organization’s (WHO) drinking water guidelines.
+Additionally, the report compared the samples to selected national and international water quality benchmark standards, including the German Waste Water Ordinance, the EU Industrial Emissions Directive and Surface Water Standards Directive, and the World Health Organization’s (WHO) drinking water guidelines.
 The Advanced Air Quality Systems test results compared favorably with all of these major benchmark standards, demonstrating that the composition of the water was not only safe, but in most cases, significantly below the most stringent limits.